 The devices have not been perfect.
 Frequent problems have included:

-In order to lawfully order a GPS monitoring device, the government must prove that the device is reasonable.
+According to the court in Grady, in order to lawfully order a GPS monitoring device the government must prove that the device is reasonable.
 A reasonable device is a device that is actually effective in protecting the public and rehabilitates the person wearing it.
 In other words, ordering a person to wear a GPS monitoring device cannot be random.
 It must serve some legitimate purpose.

 Moreover, not all reasonable searches require a warrant or probable cause.
 The government also has an strong interest in protecting the public from sexual predators and rehabilitating sex offenders.
 A person who is convicted of a sex offense does not have the same expectation of privacy as a person who is not.